primatejs/primate/docs/guide/getting-started.md

 !!!
 Primate is a multi-runtime platform.
 If you're a Bun user, you can take advantage of [significant speed gains][r24] by running `bun --bun x primate`.
-If you're a Deno user, use `deno run --allow-all npm:primate` to run Primate.
+If you're a Deno user, use `deno run -A npm:primate` to run Primate.
 !!!

 !!!